truggles/GenTauAnalysis/README.md

+# Do not use the master branch for HPS tau studies, used hps_at_hlt_10X

+The master branch is currently compiling in CMSSW_9_4_0

 # Tau HLT Studies
 Current HLT studies require rerunning the HLT menue on trigger studies samples.
 The code in THRAnalysis/TauHLTStudies is being set up for this purpose.
 WORK IN PROGRESS.